AdobeDocs/experience-manager-65.en/help/sites-administering/target-configuring.md

 >[!NOTE]
 >
 >User-Credential Authentication (Legacy) does not work with A4T (for both Target and Analytics).
-As such, all customers should use [IMS authentication](/help/sites-administering/integration-ims-adobe-io.md).
+As such, customers should use [IMS authentication](/help/sites-administering/integration-ims-adobe-io.md) instead of User-Credential authentication.

 To do this, you need to specify which A4T cloud configuration to connect your Adobe Target cloud configuration with: